Blue9/jimo-server/README.md

 `ALLOW_ORIGIN` | (Optional) Allow requests from the given host.
 Can be set to `*`.
 `ADMIN_USER` | (Optional) Base64 encoding of a JSON string of the default admin user (should conform to CreateUserRequest).
 If this is set then when initializing the db, attempt to create the given admin user in the database.
 `ENABLE_DOCS` | (Optional) If set to 1, enable the `/docs`, `/redoc`, and `/openapi.json` endpoints.
 Disabled by default.
+`STORAGE_BUCKET` | The Firebase storage bucket to save images to.
+Defaults to `goodplaces-app.appspot.com`.

 4. (One-time setup) In `server/`, run `poetry run python init_db.py`.
 This will set up all the database tables.
 If you are using your own virtual environment you can also just run `python init_db.py`.
 5. In `server/`, run `poetry run python runserver.py`.
 This will start the server with hot reloading turned on.
 If you are using your own virtual environment you can also just run `python runserver.py`.